botanyldrm/Deep_Learning_with_Noisy_Labelled_Data_Literature/README.md

 - P. Welinder, S. Branson, T. Mita, C. Wah, F. Schroff, S. Be-longie, and P. Perona.
 Caltech-UCSD Birds 200.
 TechnicalReport CNS-TR-2010-001, California Institute of Technol-ogy, 2010.

-&nbsp; &nbsp; &nbsp; &nbsp;Expert knowledge is necessary for some datasets such as the fine-grained CUB-200, which demands knowledge from ornithologists.
+⋅⋅⋅Expert knowledge is necessary for some datasets such as the fine-grained CUB-200, which demands knowledge from ornithologists.

 - Robert Fergus, Fei-Fei Li, Pietro Perona, and Andrew Zisser-man.
 Learning object categories from Internet image searches.Proceedings of the IEEE, 98(8):1453–1466, 2010